arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 These two roles share a common set of relevant options.
 First you should specify the role using `--cluster.my-role`.
 This can either be `PRIMARY` (a database server) or `COORDINATOR`.
+Note that `DBSERVER` is allowed as an alias for `PRIMARY` as well.
-Furthermore provide the external endpoint (IP and port) of the process via `--cluster.my-address`.
+Furthermore please provide the external endpoint (IP and port) of the process via `--cluster.my-address`.

-The following is a full-example of what it might look like.
+The following is a full example of what it might look like.

 **DBServers:**